Meet the AJC beta reading team

 My approach to beta reading: My approach is to offer constructive feedback.
 I have experience mentoring non-fiction and academic writers, helping them improve their work through a close, collaborative relationship.
 I believe the writer will be more likely to accept constructive, compassionate feedback than a stringent enforcement of rules.

-Favourite genres: Non-fiction (autobiographies and biographies), sport (both fiction and non-fiction), comedy, satire, romance, horror, thriller, crime, mystery.
+Genres I read: Non-fiction (autobiographies and biographies), sport (both fiction and non-fiction), comedy, satire, romance, horror, thriller, crime, mystery.

-Genres/material I won’t beta read: Anything exploitative or with cruelty to animals
+Genres/material I won’t read: Anything exploitative or with cruelty to animals.

-Favorite authors: Ben Elton, Dan Liebke, Titus O’Reily, Ben Pobjie, Corey Taylor, William Bruce Cameron
+Favourite authors: Ben Elton, Dan Liebke, Titus O’Reily, Ben Pobjie, Corey Taylor, William Bruce Cameron.

 Am I an author?: I am a freelance sports writer for a rugby league website and The South-East Advertiser (Queensland).